Paretzky/gamma-ircbot/README.md

   * @tell user message - Will repeat your message to user when they next join or say something in the current channel.
 * Vimeo link previews (plugins/vimeo.js)
 * Youtube link previews (plugins/youtube.js)

+## Plugin Management

+Plugins are all run in their own processes.
+Currently to stop a plugin you'll want to send a SIGINT (ctrl+c) or SIGKILL kill -9.

+By design everything will just unhook from the main process and reconnect once you restart.
+Make sure you're currently in /PATH/TO/paretzky-node-ircbot/ as your present working directory.
+Run node plugins/name.js for each plugin to restart.

+To see what plugins are running, you have two options.
+Check the main myirc2.js log to see what was started.
+Or just run ps and grep for the children of node myirc2.js.